 Federal lawmakers vow to fight any budget cuts to security at LA, Long Beach ports

-Members of the House Homeland Security Committee, led by Rep. Nanette Barragan, speaking, held a press conference to discuss their inspection tour of the nation's busiest port complex and security Monday, April 17, 2017, in San Pedro.
+Chairman Bennie Thompson and members, led by Rep. Nanette Barragan, right, of the House Homeland Security Committee held a press conference to discuss their inspection tour of the nation's busiest port complex and security Monday, April 17, 2017, San Pedro.
 Congress members from left to right: Filemon Vela, Alan Lowenthal, Barragan and Bennie Thompson.

 Add your comments below